mysociety/alaveteli/docs/installing/email.md

     INCOMING_EMAIL_PREFIX = 'foi+'
     INCOMING_EMAIL_DOMAIN = 'example.com'

-When you have set up your MTA, if there is some error inside Rails, the email is returned with an exit code 75, which for postfix and exim at least means the MTA will try again later.
+If there is some error inside Rails while processing an email,  an exit code `75` is returned to the MTA by the `script/mailin` script.
+Postfix and Exim (and maybe others) take this  as a signal for the MTA to try again later.
 Additionally, a stacktrace is emailed to `CONTACT_EMAIL`.

 A well-configured production Alaveteli install will have had the MTA make a backup copy of the email sent to the special Alaveteli addresses in a separate mailbox, just in case.